Best Note-Taking Apps Compared (Notion, Obsidian, Apple Notes, More)

 Obsidian stores notes as plain Markdown files on your computer.
 No cloud unless you pay for sync.
 The plugin ecosystem is massive with hundreds of community-built extensions.
 Backlinks and graph view show connections between notes visually.

 Free forever for personal use.
 Sync costs $4/month if you want it.
-Best fit for researchers, writers and developers who want a knowledge management tool that respects their data.
+Best fit for researchers, writers, and developers who want a knowledge management tool that respects their data.
 The interface feels nerdy to non-tech users.

 FeatureDetails